MDineshMurugavel/My-blog-page/DNS.md

 picture!!

-On the top left side of the page, below your purchased Domain name, loook for the "######DNS" option
+On the top left side of the page, below your purchased Domain name, look for the "DNS" option adn click on it.

+You will now need to add a new DNS record.

+Click on " Add a new record "